- Yale Law School (J.D., 1993), Senior Editor of the Yale Law Journal, Judge William E. Miller Prize (for the best paper on the Bill of Rights)

 For many years, Ms. Seigle has been named to the Southern California "Super Lawyers" list by Los Angeles Magazine and was named as one of the Top 100 women litigators in California by the Daily Journal.

-Ms. Seigle currently serves as Senior Vice President and on the Executive Committee of the Board of Directors of the Los Angeles County Bar Foundation, and on the board of the Yale Law School Association of Southern California.
+Ms. Seigle currently serves as President and on the Executive Committee of the Board of Directors of the Los Angeles County Bar Foundation, and on the board of the Yale Law School Association of Southern California.

 Before arriving at Irell & Manella, Ms. Seigle clerked for Judge Diarmuid O'Scannlain in the United States Court of Appeals for the Ninth Circuit.